mayldute/BulletinBoardMMORPG/README.md

 BulletinBoardMMORPG is a web application for creating and managing advertisements in MMORPGs.
 Users can create ads, respond to them, and manage the status of ads and responses.

+## API Features

+The API provides the following features:

+- Adding a new advertisement.
+- Retrieving an advertisement by ID.
+- Updating advertisement data.
+- Retrieving advertisements by user email.
+- Working with advertisement images.

+## Technologies

+- **Django** – for creating the web application.
+- **Django REST Framework** – for creating the API.
+- **PostgreSQL** – for data storage.
+- **Celery** – for asynchronous task processing.
+- **Redis** – for Celery task broker.
+- **TinyMCE** – for content editing in advertisements.

 ## Installation

 1. Clone the repository: